yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/capping-analytics-data-storage.md

 weight: 0
 ---

 If you wish to reduce or manage the amount of data in your MongoDB, you can also add an expire index to the collection and have Tyk enforce organisation quotas.
+You have two ways of doing this.
+A time based cap and a size based cap.

+## <a name="time-based"></a> Time Based Cap

 To add an expiry index to your analytics log data simply follow these three steps.